 Women with uterine cancer may experience the following symptoms or signs.
 Sometimes, women with uterine cancer do not have any of these changes.
 Or, the cause of a symptom may be another medical condition that is not cancer.

-The most likely time for uterine cancer to occur is after menopause.
-The most common symptom is abnormal vaginal bleeding, ranging from a watery and blood-streaked flow to a flow that contains more blood.
-Vaginal bleeding during or after menopause is often a sign of a problem.
+The most common symptom of endometrial cancer is abnormal vaginal bleeding, ranging from a watery and blood-streaked flow to a flow that contains more blood.
+Vaginal bleeding, during or after menopause, is often a sign of a problem.

 Unusual vaginal bleeding, spotting, or discharge.
 For premenopausal women, menorrhagia, or abnormal uterine bleeding (AUB).

 Difficulty or pain when urinating

 If you are concerned about any changes you experience, please talk with your doctor.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis.

 If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis .
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Or, use the menu to choose another section to continue reading this guide.